wp-plugins/ezinearticles-plugin/readme.txt

 Donate link: http://EzineArticles.com/
 Tags: article submission, articles, writers, writing, publishing, ezine, free articles, article directory, printable articles Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.2.1
-Stable tag: tags/2.0.6
+Stable tag: tags/2.0.7

-Submit your high quality, original WordPress posts directly to EzineArticles.com.
+Submit your high-quality, original WordPress blog posts to the EzineArticles for more exposure, credibility and traffic back to your website.

 == Description ==

-The EzineArticles WordPress Plugin allows you to submit your high quality, original WordPress posts to EzineArticles.com, as well as monitor their review status right from the WordPress administration interface!
+The EzineArticles WordPress Plugin allows you to submit your high quality, original WordPress blog posts to EzineArticles.com, view article review status and article statistics right from the WordPress interface!

 == Installation ==
 Prerequisites: